Your Adult Children Want to Help With Your Retirement

 Your adult children want to help you as you age.
-However, they need you to be open to giving them details about what’s to come, according to the Fidelity Investments Family & Finance Study.
-The study also found that whether you think you are communicating or not, the kids are not hearing you… (Alas, some things never change…)
+However, they need you to be open to giving them details about what’s to come, according to a 2016 Fidelity Investments Family & Finance Study.
+The study also found that whether you think you are communicating or not, the kids are not hearing you.

 Your Adult Kids Want to Help

 The study found that there is a huge disconnect between what retirees think their children think and what the children actually believe.
-And, you might be surprised to learn that your adult children want to help.
+You might be surprised to learn that your adult children want to help.

 Ninety-three percent of parents think that it is unacceptable to become financially dependent on their children.
 However, only 30 percent of children feel the same way.